St John's College, Cardiff: College structure

-The house names were inherited from the old De La Salle school and are an important part of the St John's heritage.
-A recent house competition allowed pupils to submit designs for new House Shields, one set for Juniors, Infants and Nursery, another for the Senior School and Sixth Form.

-College achievements
+School performance

 The examination results achieved by the school are among the best in the UK.
 In 2017 it was the highest-ranked secondary school in the UK with 98% of pupils attaining A* to B at Advanced Level.
 This led to St John's being named 'Welsh Independent Secondary School of the Year' in the Sunday Times 'Parent Power' annual supplement.

+In 2012, the school was inspected by Estyn and judged excellent.
+In 2018, it was inspected again and judged excellent in Standards, Well-being and attitudes to learning, and Care, support and guidance; and good in Teaching and learning experiences, and Leadership and management.

+School activities

-The school has successfully participated in the F1 in Schools competition to design and build a miniature racing car.
+The school has participated in the F1 in Schools competition to design and build a miniature racing car.
 In 2019, Infinity Racing, a team of 12–13 year old pupils from the school won the Development Class National Finals and competed in the World Finals in Abu Dhabi.
 Most recently in 2022, Blackout, a team of 15-16 year old pupils also from the school, became runners-up to Team Hydron in the World Finals in Silverstone after achieving the fastest average race time at the competition.
 They also managed to achieve the Fastest Car in UK History, recording 1.036 seconds at the 2021 Virtual National Finals.